Roslyn Mickelson: Research and contributions

-Roslyn Arlin Mickelson was born in Ottawa, Ontario on April 3, 1948.
-She was raised in Los Angeles, earning her PhD at the University of California, Los Angeles in 1984.
-She then moved to Charlotte, North Carolina and began her teaching career at the University of North Carolina at Charlotte.
 Her research is in the political economy of schooling and school reform, focusing on the relationships among race and gender and the educational outcomes of those relationships.

 In 1997 William Capacchione's daughter was denied enrollment in a magnet school in Charlotte.
 The Capacchione family filed suit against the Charlotte Mecklenburg Board of Education siting racial discrimination.
 Mickelson served as an expert witness for the school board, testifying that the girl had been denied enrollment as a result of established guidelines and not because of race.
 The case went all the way to the Supreme Court, who declined to hear it.
-The US Appeal Courts ruling was upheld and the School Board won.
+The US Appeal Courts ruling was upheld and the school board won.